 And it’s exactly the reason you should stay.

-So, put your bags back in the closet where they belong and take a breath.
+So, put your bags back in the closet where they belong and take a deep breath.
 Take a few, actually.
 Everything is going to be okay.

 How Long Does Culture Shock Last?